 New arrivals will find that their first few months in Istanbul will fly by, especially as they're caught up in discovering the city's intricacies.
-However, after a few months, the thrill of discovery can subside as newcomers settle into “real life” and find themselves needing to escape from the big city.
+That said, after a while, the thrill of discovery can subside as newcomers settle into 'real life' and find themselves needing to escape from the big city.

-Edirne is a two-hour drive to the west of Istanbul, close to the border with Greece and Bulgaria.
-The city can be visited for a day trip or weekend getaway from Istanbul.
-It was the capital of the early Ottoman empire and has some wonderful Ottoman architecture ande mosques.
-The easiest way to reach Edirne from Istanbul is to take a bus, although there are daily trains from Istanbul.
+Edirne is perfect for a day trip or a weekend getaway from Istanbul, as it's only a two-hour drive to the west of Istanbul and is close to the border with Greece and Bulgaria.
+It was the capital of the early Ottoman Empire, so the city has some beautiful Ottoman architecture and mosques to explore.
+The easiest and cheapest way to reach Edirne from Istanbul is to take a bus.

 Gallipoli and Troy

-Gallipoli is an elongated peninsula stretching from the Thracian mainland, between the Gulf of Saros and the Dardanelles.
-It is about a four-hour drive southwest of Istanbul, and there are a number of coach tours which travel directly from Istanbul.
-Thousands of people come here on ANZAC day to pay their respects and visit the First World War battlefields and memorials.
-Nearby is the ancient city of Troy, a UNESCO World Heritage Site and national park, where you can see a replica of the Trojan horse.
+Gallipoli is an elongated peninsula stretching from the Thracian mainland, between the Gulf of Saros and the Dardanelles, and is about a four-hour drive southwest of Istanbul.
+Expats can get here via one of the several coach tours which travel directly from Istanbul.
+Thousands of people come here on Anzac Day to pay their respects and visit World War I battlefields and memorials.
+Nearby is the ancient city of Troy, a UNESCO World Heritage Site and national park, where visitors can see a replica of the Trojan horse.

-Polonezkoy means ‘Polish village’, which is exactly what it once was.
-It is a thickly forested area on the eastern side of Istanbul.
-Polonezköy makes a good day trip, especially in the summer.
+Meaning 'Polish village', Polonezköy was once a thriving Polish village.
+It is a thickly forested area on the eastern side of Istanbul, which makes for a good day trip, especially in the summer.
 There are numerous restaurants in the village, some serving traditional Polish meals.
-There are also a few guesthouses and hotels for those wishing to make a weekend of it.
+There are also a few guest houses and hotels for those wishing to make a weekend of it.

-Sapanca Lake (Sapanca Gölü) is situated east of Istanbul and offers beautiful scenery, about a couple of hours' drive from the Asian side.
+Sapanca Lake (Sapanca Gölü) is situated east of Istanbul.
+It offers beautiful scenery and is only a couple of hours' drive from the Asian side.
 The area has become popular for day trips and weekend breaks from Istanbul.

-The closest ski slope to Istanbul is Kartepe.
-It is only a couple of hours drive and makes for an ideal day trip.
-It is a small slope and serious skiers might feel dissatisfied.
+The closest ski slope to Istanbul is Kartepe, which is only a couple of hours' drive away, making it an ideal day trip.
+That said, it's a small slope, and serious skiers might feel dissatisfied.
 It also gets crowded at weekends.
-For more serious skiing, Uludağ is a good option.
-However, this is further east and might necessitate a two- or three-day trip at least.
+Uludağ is a fantastic option for serious skiers, but this is further east and might necessitate a two- or three-day trip at least.

 Bursa and Iznik

-Bursa is a four-hour bus ride from Istanbul and is about 20km inland from the Sea of Marmara.
+Bursa is a four-hour bus ride from Istanbul and is about 12.5 miles (20km) inland from the Sea of Marmara.
+The fastest way to get to Bursa from Istanbul, however, is by boat.
 The city was the first capital city of the Ottoman Empire.
-The fastest way to get to Bursa from Istanbul is by boat.
-The historical city of Iznik, located on the eastern shore of Lake Iznik, is nearby.
+The historical city of Iznik, on the other hand, is located on the eastern shore of Lake Iznik and is situated near Bursa.
 This region offers an ideal two- or three-day trip from Istanbul.
-Bursa has many examples of stunning Ottoman architecture, particularly the Grand Mosque, while Iznik is famous for its glazed tiles.
+The Grand Mosque is a stunning example of the famous Ottoman architecture Bursa is renowned for, while Iznik is famous for its glazed tiles.

 The Princes' Islands (Adaları)

-The Princes' Islands are a collection of islands in the Sea of Marmara just to the southeast of Istanbul.
-They are a short ferry trip away from Istanbul and they can easily be visited either for a day-trip or as a weekend getaway.
+The Princes' Islands are a collection of islands in the Sea of Marmara, just to the southeast of Istanbul.
+They are a short ferry trip away from Istanbul and can easily be visited either for a day trip or as a weekend getaway.
 Cycling around the island is popular, as is meandering through the island's quaint, villa-lined roads.